Teachers parade around neighborhoods to see students in person for the first time since schools closed

 They might have had to keep their space, but the pandemic couldn’t stop them from showing up.

-“Me not being around [my students] especially so suddenly has taken a toll on me … even though it’s kindergarten, we will had a bond and we were a family,” Hoye said.
+“Me not being around [my students] especially so suddenly has taken a toll on me. … Even though it’s kindergarten, we had a bond and we were a family,” Hoye said.
 “It’s another way for us to connect.”

 It was the reprieve Richmond needed.

-Gov. Ralph Northam’s directive on Monday left educators reeling, and nearly 1.3 million students not only home, but without the connections to resources on which school-aged children rely: food, counseling, access to technology – all have become problems officials have been scrambling to solve.
+Gov. Ralph Northam’s directive on Monday left educators reeling, and nearly 1.3 million students not only at home, but without the connections to resources on which school-age children rely: food, counseling, access to technology — all have become problems officials have been scrambling to solve.

-The next day, Westover Principal Allison El Koubi began organizing the parade –- an event that’s part celebration, part mourning, and increasingly common as America grapples with an escalating crisis that had killed more than 1,200 people in the U.S. by Friday, according to the New York Times.
+The next day, Westover Principal Allison El Koubi began organizing the parade — an event that’s part celebration, part mourning, and increasingly common as America grapples with an escalating crisis that had killed more than 1,500 people in the U.S. by Friday.

 El Koubi drove the route almost every night this week to make sure it flowed well and added as many right turns as she could to avoid being separated by a stoplight.